 - Small head or skull

 Some other early signs include having seizures, excessive crying, unusually irritability, increased fussiness, problems eating or sleeping, and exerting signs of general discomfort without any explanation.

-Not all signs of neonatal brain damage are recognized immediately after birth.
+Not all signs of brain damage are recognized immediately after birth.
 Some signs and symptoms can take time to manifest before becoming apparent to doctors and medical professionals.
-Some of the later signs of neonatal brain damage include:
+Some of the later signs of brain damage include: